 What to Expect

-Parking at South Jenny Lake will be extremely limited during the 2017 summer season.
+Parking at South Jenny Lake is extremely limited during the 2018 summer season.
 Plan on arriving early, before 9:00 am, or plan to visit late in the day, after 4:00 pm to have the best chance of finding a parking space.

 Restrooms –vault toilets and/or portable toilets will be available during construction.
 No flush toilets will be available.